 The EXPO began in 2002 as a vision of then Fayette Urban County Government’s chief administrative officer, Milton Dohoney, who wanted to create a platform for businesses to showcase what they do and hopefully build contacts and business opportunities.
 Dohoney shared that vision with some individuals who he thought could help breathe life into his idea and the Lexington MBE was born.

-Since that time, the EXPO has grown exponentially moving from City Hall into the Lexington Convention Center where the number of attendees grew from just under 100 in 2002 to nearly 600 in 2015.
+Since that time, the EXPO has grown exponentially moving from City Hall into the Lexington Convention Center where the number of attendees grew from just under 100 in 2002 to over 600 in 2017.
 The focus of the EXPO has also continued to evolve moving from a day-and-a-half affair which included a public reception, speakers, vendors and workshops into a one day jammed packed EXPO that address the business needs of companies of every size.